 CAM Column III.
 A combination of three SL III violations or one SL II violation.
 The applicant/licensee is expected to place the identified deficiencies in its CAP and perform an evaluation of the root and contributing causes for both the individual and the collective issues.

 The applicant/licensee’s evaluation will be reviewed during subsequent inspections.
-Also, an independent assessment of the extent of condition will be performed by .
+Also, an independent assessment of the extent of condition will be performed by Region II.
 Following completion of the inspections, the Deputy Regional Administrator (DRA), or designee, should discuss the performance deficiencies and the applicant/licensee’s proposed corrective actions with the applicant/licensee, typically during a public meeting with the applicant/licensee.

 CAM Column IV.
 One SL I violation, multiple SL II violations, or a combination of the following: one SL II and a total of four SL III violations; or a total of seven or more SL III violations.
 The applicant/licensee is expected to place the identified deficiencies in its CAP and perform an evaluation of the root and contributing causes for both the individual and the collective issues.
 This evaluation may consist of a third-party assessment.

 Inspection(s) will be performed to review the breadth and depth of the performance deficiencies.
-The construction supplemental inspection plan must be approved by the appropriate division.
+The construction supplemental inspection plan must be approved by the appropriate Region II division director.

-Following the completion of the inspection, theRegional Administrator (or designee), and the Director, will decide whether additional agency actions are warranted.
+Following the completion of the inspection, the Region II Regional Administrator (or designee), and the Director, NRR/DANU will decide whether additional agency actions are warranted.
 These actions could include additional construction supplemental inspection, a Demand for Information, a CAL, or issuance of an Order, up to and including a stop work order.
-At a minimum, the will issue a CAL to document the applicant/licensee’s commitments as discussed in their performance improvement plan, as well as any other written or verbal commitments.
-The Regional Administrator should document the results of their decision in a letter to the applicant/licensee.
-Typically, these results will be discussed during a public meeting between the applicant/licensee and the Regional Administrator (or designee).
+At a minimum, the Region II will issue a CAL to document the applicant/licensee’s commitments as discussed in their performance improvement plan, as well as any other written or verbal commitments.
+The Region II Regional Administrator should document the results of their decision in a letter to the applicant/licensee.
+Typically, these results will be discussed during a public meeting between the applicant/licensee and the Region II Regional Administrator (or designee).

 Note: Other than the CAL, the regulatory actions listed in this column of the CAM are not mandatory.
 However, the regional office should consider each of these regulatory actions when significant new information regarding applicant performance becomes available.